Tromador/Kyngesreach/Adventure_Modules/Summer Bay/Summer_Bay.md

 - The jungle remains dangerous — the players will stay on edge.
 - Future hunts may be made harder as the local wildlife grows more wary.

+**Cookie (if present or informed later):**

+> (rubbing hands together)
+>
+> "You caught a live one?
+That’s meat!
+Give me half a day and a firepit, and I’ll make stew fit to chase off death itself."

+**Boatswain Iron Meg** (dryly, if players bring a carcass back):

+> "Let’s hope you’re better at skinning pigs than you are at climbing rigging."

 ---

 ## Smoking Operations: Practical Details